Titan Planet Logo

 Actions

-Execute request-aware business logic in JavaScript, compiled and embedded into Titan’s native Rust server.
+Execute request-aware business logic in JavaScript, TypeScript (Beta), or Rust, compiled and embedded into TitanPl’s native server.

 What is an Action?

-An action is a JavaScript function that executes when a route is matched.
+An action is a function that executes when a route is matched.

 Routes define what endpoint exists.